 Projects in Tangram Pro™ represent models of systems.
 Within a project you can design a component-based system, and generate code based on your design.
 Each project is a reusable element that can stand alone as a single design, or be connected with other projects for extended capabilities.

 Projects are built for collaboration.
 You can add other users to your project and set their level of editing privileges.
-You can also connect source code (external repository) to a project.
-This is useful when testing generated code in Docker Containers.

 The Design mode of a project is where you layout and define your component-based system.
 You can view and model systems hierarchically by describing components, their interfaces and the way they connect together.
 The left-hand side displays a tree of each component and transform in your design.
 The stage on the right is where you drag and drop design elements and define connections.